tsdat/tsdat/docs/source/tutorials/data_ingest.rst

         comment: ""
 |

-11. The last two lines in pipeline.yaml are "quality" and "storage".
-In this tutorial, these are located in the "shared" folder in the top-level directory.
+11. Finally we get to the last two lines in pipeline.yaml are "quality" and "storage".
+In this tutorial, these files are located in the "shared" folder in the top-level directory.
 If custom QC is selected, these will also be located in the "config" folder.

 The quality.yaml file defines the QC functions that we will run on this code, and the storage.yaml file defines the path to the output file writer.